Agem-Bilisim/arya/README.md

 2. Modify `config.properties` file as you wish.
 At least, output files directory and reference project name must be defined.
 3. Run `tr.com.agem.arya.metadata.generator.Main.java`!

-## Testing

-TODO...

-## Static Analyzers

-We also use checkstyle and findbugs plugins to do static analyzing on the changes.
-Run the following commands to analyze your code to check if it is compatible.

-`mvn clean compile -P findbugs`

-`mvn clean validate -P checkstyle`

 ## Arya Modules

 - **arya-core-api** contains core functionalities and interfaces for all modules.